mako-framework/docs/04_databases_sql/04_migrations.md

 }
 ```

-> Note that migrations expect the first constructor parameter to be an instance of the `ConnectionManager` class.
+> Note: Migrations expect the first constructor parameter to be an instance of the `ConnectionManager` class.

 You can also inject dependencies directly into the up and down methods since they are executed by the `Container::call()` method.